GuillaumeMZ/forecasting-llms/README.md

 The project includes a GitHub Action workflow that automates the process of generating and analyzing forecasting data.
 This workflow allows the scripts in the repository—namely replicate.py and replicate_analyse.py—to run automatically without manual intervention, ensuring reproducibility and timely updates.

-- Running the Forecast Script
-The workflow executes replicate.py, which generates raw forecasting outputs.
+- Running the Forecast Script ( As it cost a big amount of time to run, we put it in comment ) The workflow executes replicate.py, which generates raw forecasting outputs.
 These outputs are stored in the results/ directory within the workflow environment.

 - Running the Analysis Script